jase-b/jase-b/README.md

     <h4>Challenges & Achievements</h4>

     - The NaviStats marketing website ([navistats.com](https://navistats.com/)) is a WordPress site.
-The actual NaviStats web application ([navistats.com/dashboard](https://navistats.com/dashboard)) is a React application served from the NaviStats WordPress site using the [ReactPress](https://wordpress.org/plugins/reactpress/) plugin.
+The actual NaviStats web application, navistats.com/dashboard, is a React application served from the NaviStats WordPress site using the [ReactPress](https://wordpress.org/plugins/reactpress/) plugin.
       This required solutions for some unique issues created by the WordPress-React relationship.
 For example:

       <h4><b>Special route handling</b></h4>

-        Wordpress matches the URL path segments to resources on its server.
+        - WordPress handles URL routing by matching URL path segments to WordPress Pages.
+This includes routing users to the NaviStats Dashboard page (/dashboard) which loads the React application.
+          But there's a limitation with the Dashboard's ability to handle routing operations using a tool like `react-router`.

+          For example, if I wanted to show in the user's URL that AgentMap is currenlty loaded, I ideally would like the URL to read as navistats.com/dashboard/agent-map.
+However, this will not work as intended.
+The WordPress router will attempt to load a WP Page that's assigned to the /agent-map route, which doesn't exist.
+React will never get the chance to load and control the routing to the React-based AgentMap and TitleTrak applications.

+          In order to allow some kind of URL customization that represented a user's current application and application state, I decided to leverage the search parameter component of a URL.

       <h4><b>WordPress Metadata API for simple data storage</b></h4>